shantanugupta99/shantanugupta99/README.md

-# Hi, I'm Shantanu Gupta 👋
+# Hi, I'm Shaan Gupta 👋

 I'm a Research Analyst with interests in Product Research, UX Research, Consumer Insights, and Product Analytics.